kordy0-0/ai-dataset-generator/README.md

 ```bash
 echo "OPENAI_API_KEY=your_actual_key_here" > .env
 ```
 Don't use the free tier if you're generating a lot of data - you'll hit rate limits fast.
-I learned this the hard way.
+I spent about $30 for this activity

 ### Add your knowledge: